bryanforbes/intern-a11y/README.md

 ### axe

 The aXe checker must be injected into the page being analyzed, and therefore can only be used in functional test suites.
-These must be run using Intern's WebDriver runner, `intern-runner` (or `intern run -w` with [intern-cli](https://github.com/theintern/intern-cli)).
 The aXe checker provides two functions, `check` and `createChecker`.

 #### check